 By David Stone

-The irony of ghosts is that, if they are what people believed for millennia — that is, the spirits of dead people and animals — they’d be imperceptible.
+The irony of ghosts is that, if they are what people believed for millennia — that is, spirits of dead people and animals — they’d be imperceptible.

 Our senses can’t see, feel, hear or smell anything that isn’t physical.

-Another point of view: What happens when we die?
+Related: What happens when we die?

-You should not be able to see a ghost, and yet, like many thousands of others, I did.
+For one thing, you should not be able to see a ghost, and yet, like many thousands of others, I did.

 A Ghost for Dinner

 My ghost was independently verified by someone with an even better view.
 She saw more, including colors, enough to identify the visitor whizzing by.